 To be sure, a hypothetical firearm-design regulation could prove so impossible for manufacturers to satisfy and so sweeping in its prohibition of existing firearms that it could implicate the Second Amendment.
-See Marzzarella, 614 F.3d at 92 n.8 ("If there were somehow a categorical exception for [commercial laws], . . . there would be no constitutional defect in prohibiting the commercial sale of firearms.
+See Marzzarella, 614 F.3d at 92 n.8 ("If there were somehow a categorical exception for [commercial laws], ... there would be no constitutional defect in prohibiting the commercial sale of firearms.
 Such a result would be untenable under Heller.").
 But that is hardly the case here.
-Prospective application of the microstamping law means that numerous "grandfathered" semiautomatic pistols continue to be available and sold in California.
-Besides, the district court overlooked this Court's prior observation about the microstamping requirement: "[t]he reality is not that manufacturers cannot meet the standard but rather that they have chosen not to."
-Pena, 898 F.3d at 982.

-It also ignored this Court's acceptance of California's findings that "microstamping technology generally works" and costs only "\$3.00 to \$10.00 per gun."
-Id. at 983-84; see California Br.
-42-43 (noting that a 2005 study by one of plaintiff's witnesses admitted that microstamping is "feasible" and could be commercially viable).
+Prospective application of the requirements means that numerous "grandfathered" semiautomatic pistols continue to be available and sold in California.
+Besides, the district court overlooked this Court's prior observation (about the microstamping requirement in particular): "[t]he reality is not that manufacturers cannot meet the standard but rather that they have chosen not to."
+Pena, 898 F.3d at 982; see also id. at 983-84 (accepting California's findings that "microstamping technology generally works" and costs only "\$3.00 to \$10.00 per gun").
 This Court should not find a Second Amendment violation based on the gun industry's outright refusal even to attempt to comply with reasonable handgundesign laws.

-Setting the microstamping requirement aside, the district court's reasoning cannot serve as a basis to strike California's chamber load indicator and magazine disconnect mechanism requirements.
+The district court also erred by treating the chamber load indicator, magazine disconnect mechanism, and microstamping requirements collectively as opposed to analyzing their constitutionality separately.
+At the very least, California's chamber load indicator and magazine disconnect mechanism requirements should be upheld.
 See generally Pena, 898 F.3d at 988 (Bybee, J., concurring in part and dissenting in part) (concluding that such requirements are constitutional while coming to the opposite conclusion on microstamping).
 California added several semiautomatic pistols to its roster during the period between when it enacted the chamber load indicator and magazine disconnect mechanism requirements and when it enacted the microstamping requirement.
 In fact, 32 handguns with the former two features remain on the roster today.
-1-ER-24.
+Boland, 2023 WL 2588565, at 10.
 This resolves any doubt about whether gunmakers can feasibly incorporate chamber load indicators and magazine disconnect mechanisms in their semiautomatic pistols.
+The district court thus should not have concluded that chamber load indicators and magazine disconnect mechanisms stand or fall with microstamping.

 Subjecting commercial regulations to the whim of gunmakers has no logical end point and could jeopardize all sorts of design regulations, including basic ones like serialization requirements.
-For example, gunmakers could refuse to serialize their firearms and then rely on plaintiffs-one step removed from the gunmakers-to bring Second Amendment challenges to serial number laws, arguing that they ban the sale of new guns.
+For example, gunmakers could refuse to serialize their firearms and then rely on plaintiffs-one step removed from the gunmakers to bring Second Amendment challenges to serial number laws, arguing that they ban the sale of new guns.
 This odd result has no support in Bruen, which stated that the Second Amendment is not a "regulatory straightjacket."
 142 S. Ct. at 2133.
 Rather, the Constitution allows room for commercial regulations that impose realistic obligations on manufacturers and retailers.
 See Heller, 554 U.S. at 627.

-Finally, the district court concluded that the Second Amendment includes the right to acquire "state-of-the-art handguns on the primary market."
-1-ER-14.
+Finally, the district court concluded that the Second Amendment protects the right to "commercially purchase off-roster semiautomatic handguns," including "hundreds of state-of-the-art semiautomatic pistols."
+1-ER-14, 20.
 In its view, California's requirements run afoul of this right.
 But neither Bruen nor Heller supports such a novel right.
 Those decisions instead reiterate that the Second Amendment does not protect "a right to keep and carry any weapon whatsoever in any manner whatsoever."
 Bruen, 142 S. Ct. at 2128 (quoting Heller, 554 U.S. at 626).
-This reasoning accords with the Second Amendment's text, which includes no mention of a right to "state-of-the-art" handguns that fail to incorporate basic safety and traceability features.
+This reasoning accords with the Second Amendment's text, which includes no mention of a right to commercially purchase "state-of-the-art" handguns that fail to incorporate basic safety and traceability features.